-

 Roman Tragedy: Lucio Fulci’s ‘Beatrice Cenci’

 Guido Reni’s portrait of Beatrice Cenci retains pride of place at the Galleria Nazionale d’Arte Antica in Palazzo Barberini, just off Piazza Barberini in Rome.
-It is a captivating work and something of a mystery.
-The old story that it … Continue reading
+The old story that it was completed by Reni on the eve of Beatrice’s execution … Continue reading

 Posted in Uncategorized